 The 4 what?!
 Beside being grumpy, I’m also old enough to remember 4GL and boring enough to know what it is.
 4GL (4th Generation Languages) was an attempt to replace 3rd Generation Languages as C, C++, Java.
 The idea was to create powerful tools to solve every problem from a high level of abstraction.
 If C, C++ and Java are still around and you never heard about 4GL, means 4GL was not very successful.

 Many other initiatives try to solve all problems and with only a few clicks.
 Take the example of RUP (Rational Unified Approach) idea: model everything in UML and code will automatically be generated.
-Or ERP that intend to solve all business management problems with one single tool.
+Or ERP that intend to solve all business management problems with one single tool after a few tweaks.

 Productivity can be very high on the beginning, until developers want to do something the tool was not design for.
 These tools become straight jackets to development.
 After huge investment is made, there is no turning back.
-Companies are locked into that vendor and to that tool.
+Companies are locked into that vendor or tool.